The cultivation of helichrysum is a much safer way to achieve better oil as fluctuation in quality is high in the wild. This is how we did it :

 We would like to point out also that mainly the flowers are distilled and not the stems.
 Distilling the stem will increase yield but lower quality.
 Some companies in other contry have not hesitation to do this.
 However read their analysis : Neryl Acetate in their analysis rarely goes higher than 8%.

 As for us right now we yield 1 kg of oil for 1100 kg of plants.

 In 2017 we should produce about 400 kg of oil and lots

 of floral water.
 However the cost of transport for floral water is enormous and to deliver 1000 kg drums to the other side of the world cost several times more than the hydrolat itself .
 You can of course organised it to collect it in Marseilles to be shipped by sea freight...

 Reservation for 2017.

 We produce a Corsican product with all our work force based in France ( Corsica is a French Island ! ) but our global selling head quarters are based in London UK since 2009.

 We are a B to B company and our minimum trade price is 1 kg. although we propose to date on line smaller sizes.
 If you buy our oil in bulk please tell us.

-updated in London UK in May 2017
+updated in Ajaccio, Corsica France in July 2017